Meharab/meharab.github.io/README.md

 ### Features:
 * Users can get their addresses in allowlist, so that they can mint 1 NFT before public sale.

+# LW3Punks NFT Collection Minting DApp - [view](https://polygon-collection-ipfs.vercel.app/)
+This dapp is built on the Polygon network.
+In this dapp user can mint unique LW3Punks NFT for 0.01 ether.
+This Dapp is absolutely decentralized because the metadata is also stored in decentralized storage like IPFS using Pinata api.

+### Tech Stack:
+Solidity, OpenZeppelin, Hardhat, Ether.js, JS, IPFS, Pinata, Alchemy, Next.js etc.

+### Features:
+* Users can mint an NFT by paying 0.01 ether for each.
+* Users can see their's minted NFTs on any open marketplace.
+* Users can sell/but/transfer his NFT in any open marketplace platform that supports ERC721.